honset/cache-handler/README.md

 Notice that all of the files the browser needs to render this application are cached.
 The ngsw-config.json boilerplate configuration is set up to cache the specific resources:

-â€¢	index.html.
+•	index.html.

-â€¢	favicon.ico.
+•	favicon.ico.

-â€¢	Build artifacts (JS and CSS bundles).
+•	Build artifacts (JS and CSS bundles).

-â€¢	Anything under assets.
+•	Anything under assets.

-â€¢	Images and fonts directly under the configured outputPath (by default ./dist/<project-name>/)
+•	Images and fonts directly under the configured outputPath (by default ./dist/<project-name>/)

 You can modify the default configuration to your need and add Rest API URLs as well.